Why does Russia want tactical nuclear weapons in Belarus?

 White House National Security Council spokesman John Kirby said Monday that U.S. officials “haven’t seen any movement of any tactical nuclear weapons or anything of that kind” since Putin’s announcement on Belarus.
 He has said Washington has seen nothing to prompt a change in its strategic deterrent posture.

-NATO rejects Putin’s claim that Russia only is doing what the U.S. has done for decades, saying the Western allies act with full respect of their international commitments.
+NATO rejects Putin’s claim that Russia only is doing what the U.S. has done for decades, saying that Western allies act with full respect for their international commitments.

 “Russia’s nuclear rhetoric is dangerous and irresponsible,” NATO spokesperson Oana Lungescu said, adding that the alliance hasn’t yet seen any change in Russia’s nuclear posture.